ManFromMons/smovin_indexation_sinatra/README.md

 # rent_indexation_sinatra

-A sample of a Sinatra API to pass the Indexation tests as supplied as part of the challenge-master test.
+A sample of a Sinatra API to obtain the rent-indexation amount of a given rent.

 ## Installing the API
 Firstly: